ultrasaw/eks-dynatrace/README.md

 - Dynatrace and fluent-bit tokens were commited as plain text.
 These tokens will be outdated by the time this repository is made public.
 In a production environment, consider using AWS KMS or HashiCorp Vault.
 - Once deployed, the ingress-nginx operator creates a load balancer on AWS.
 Before running `terraform destroy`, delete the aforementioned load balancer either via the Console UI or with the `aws` CLI.
 - Dynatrace free trial does not include Workflows functionality.
+- State locking is disabled, assuming a single contributor.
+- Uploading the Terraform plan as an artifact may pose a security risk if least-privilege principles are not enforced.
+- Terraform initialization output is not cached, leading to longer job initialization times in GitHub Actions jobs.